chrisant996/clink/docs/clink.md

 The function takes a [line_state](#line_state) argument that contains the input line.

 If the function returns nil, the next hint generator is called.
 If the function returns a string (even an empty string), then the string is used as a hint candidate.
 The function can optionally return a string and a position in the line text where the hint refers to (for example, the offset to the beginning of a word).
 The hint string with the highest position not exceeding the cursor position is used as the "best hint" (if a hint is returned without a position, then the beginning of the line is assumed).

+> **Note:** The `:gethint` callback function is called very often, so it needs to be very fast or it can cause responsiveness problems while typing.

 This example illustrates how to make an input hint generator that shows the offset of the start of the word under the cursor.